The Creative Writing ProgramsMS-A1730Hamline University1536 Hewitt AvenueSaint Paul, MN firstname.lastname@example.org

 that explores moral questions and/or deeper ideas about the human

 condition.
 It is open to all students enrolled the MFAC program.
 (NOTE:

 Mini-Immersion students are not eligible to apply)

 The annual $5,000 Herman W. Block Memorial Scholarship is offered to new students who exhibit significant promise in writing for children and young adults.
-The scholarship, given by author Kate DiCamillo, is announced in the fall.
-Only prospective students and students accepted for the previous January and July residency are considered.
+The scholarship, given by author Kate DiCamillo, is announced each January.
+Only students accepted for that calendar year (January and the previous July residency) are considered.

 The $1,000 Jane Resh Thomas Prize in Critical Writing is given twice a year to the fourth-semester student who has written the most outstanding critical essay in his/her third semester.

 Graduate students at Hamline are welcome to apply for financial aid through federal government and private bank loans.
 Visit the Office of Financial Aid for more information.

 "Like" CWP on Facebook

 "I had a middle-grade novel published prior to entering the Hamline program, but I still felt like there was a lot I didn't know.
 I was committed to writing and wanted to become a master of the craft, how to go emotionally deeper with stories... with each faculty member, I felt like I gained something new and different and continued to gain confidence."